romnn/microgpusim/WIP.md

 - today:

-  - make the accelsim class ceate a df with mean, variance, min, max per repetition
+  - DONE: make the accelsim class ceate a df with mean, variance, min, max per repetition
   - build a well defined dataframe in all of the classes

   - check for statistical variability with profiling